 How an Unusual Novel and an Ohio Teacher Are Repackaging History Education

-I’m the author of a fantasy novel that teaches history, and a high school teacher in Ohio has done some smart, creative instruction with it.
-This post describes her lesson-building and offers ideas on teaching with my book — along with links to sample lesson plans — in high school and middle school and at the college level.
+A high school teacher in Ohio has done some smart, creative instruction with my novel, The Jericho River.
+This post describes her lesson-building and offers ideas on teaching with the book — along with links to sample lesson plans — in high school and middle school and at the college level.

-During their first two quarters, Rudy’s students study Western Civilization up to 1492, and they read The Jericho River in the second quarter.
+During their first two quarters, Rudy’s students study Western Civilization up to 1492.
+They read The Jericho River in the second quarter.
 “It’s a good culminating event,” Rudy says, and it “helps cement what they’ve learned in their minds.”
 Rudy also gives her class lessons related to the book.
-Last year, she assigned boat dioramas.
+Two years ago, she assigned boat dioramas.
 Each student built a model boat and scene based on the culture, technology, and style of a historic society visited by the story.
 And each wrote a summary of the society’s history and its role in The Jericho River.
 Another year, Rudy assigned a suite of “choose-your-own” activities, particularly written work.
-The options included an editorial on a controversial issue in The Jericho River, an essay on the student’s favorite passage, a top-ten-list of facts learned, and a faux front-page news article on a scene from the story.
+The options included an editorial on a controversial issue in The Jericho River, an essay on the student’s favorite passage, a top-ten-list of facts learned, and a pretend front-page news article on a scene from the story.
 “I like thinking exercises,” Rudy says, and these exercises call on the students to think about history.

-I’ve created lesson plans based on all Rudy’s ideas, and they’re posted (free of charge) at my author website.
-They incorporate multiple learning objectives — research, writing, technology, visual arts — and teachers can target them to fit their state standards for social studies and language, as well as their unique classrooms.
-The lessons also offer options for partner, peer, and small group work, and they support multiple learning styles.
+I’ve created lesson plans based on all Rudy’s ideas, and they’re posted (free of charge) at my site’s Resources for Teachers page.
+They incorporate multiple learning objectives: research, writing, technology, visual arts.
+And teachers can target them to fit their state standards for social studies and language, as well as their unique classrooms.
+The lessons also offer options for partner, peer, and small group work.
+And they support multiple learning styles.

 The Jericho River is particularly useful for high school world history, as well as for sixth and seventh grade core teachers, since it supports their dual responsibilities for history and English.
-And obviously The Jericho River works in Western Civilization courses like Rudy’s, as well at the college level.
+And obviously it works in Western Civilization courses like Rudy’s, as well at the college level.
 It’s particularly powerful in the hands of creative teachers, like Rudy Edwards.